Skip to main content

 • Participate in workshops to develop effective communication, and team interactions, and deliver scientific presentations

-• Hiking, rafting, and camping trips
+• Hiking, camping and outdoor activities

 Requirements